-Please provide a detailed mentoring plan for the Candidate that describes the approaches to be used such as frequency of one-on-one and group meetings; oral scientific presentations; instruction on how to critically evaluate the literature and experimental design; training in scientific writing (e.g., grant proposal preparation, manuscripts, and abstracts); designing experiments, etc. Plans to enhance the candidate's research capabilities should include:
+Please provide a detailed mentoring plan for the Candidate that describes the approaches to be used such as frequency of one-on-one and group meeting; oral scientific presentations; instruction on how to critically evaluate the literature and experimental design; training in scientific writing (e.g., grant proposal preparation, manuscripts, and abstracts); designing experiments, etc.

+Plans to enhance the candidate's research capabilities should include:

-- 1. Specific skills to be acquired during the mentoring experience - 2.
-Milestones that will be reached during the mentoring experience (e.g., acquisition of preliminary data, new research skills, presentation of research findings at local/national meetings, and publications) - 3.
-Describe how the Candidate will be supported and guaranteed protected time, and how it will be ensured that the project is completed in a timely manner - 4.
+- 1. Describe how the Candidate will be supported and guaranteed protected time, and how it will be ensured that the project is completed in a timely manner - 2.
+Specific skills to be acquired during the mentoring experience - 3.
+Milestones that will be reached during the mentoring experience (e.g., acquisition of preliminary data, new research skills, presentation of research findings at local/national meetings, and publications) - 4.
 Opportunities to interact with research team; The role of other investigators who will contribute to the research mentoring should be described in the application - 5.
 The mentoring plan must include instruction in the ethical conduct of research (including training in animal and human subjects' protection, if applicable) - 6.
 A plan to acquire presentation and publication skills, and presentation of at least one poster or oral presentation at a national or international scientific meeting during the award period - 7.
 A plan on how opportunities will be provided for the Candidate to participate in writing and publishing scientific papers - 8.
 Describe any planned outside laboratory experiences or collaborations for the Candidate - 9.
 How this experience will help the candidate move toward achieving her/his stated career goals - 10.
-Mentors and candidate must provide a projected time line delineating specific research milestones and other activities that will be undertaken in an attempt to secure independent research funding (i.e., anticipated publications, training in grantsmanship, timeframe for grant submissions and type of independent research support the candidate seeks) - 11.
-Mentors should provide evidence of mentoring experience and success.
-Please provide a table of: (1) Current Trainees, (2) Past Trainees (≤ 10 years).
+Mentors and candidate must provide a projected timeline delineating specific research milestones and other activities that will be undertaken to secure independent research funding (i.e., anticipated publications, training in grantsmanship, timeframe for grant submissions and type of independent research support the candidate seeks) - Mentors should provide evidence of mentoring experience and success.
+Please provide a table containing:

+Current Trainees, (2) Past Trainees (≤ 10 years).
 For each of the individuals listed, please provide their current positions and name of institution, outcomes of the prior trainees.
-Describe how these prior mentoring experiences influenced the development/mentorship plan proposed for the current candidate.
+Describe how these prior mentoring experiences influenced the development/mentorship plan proposed for the current candidate